-- 2.2.1.1 The present requirements are applicable to electrical equipment and automation equipment to ensure electromagnetic compatibility on board. - 2.2.1.2 Failure-free performance of the equipment shall be ensured under conditions of interference having the following parameters: - .1 static and variable (50 Hz) magnetic field in accordance with Table 2.2.1.2.1.
+- 2.2.1.1 The present requirements are applicable to electrical equipment to ensure electromagnetic compatibility on board. - 2.2.1.2 Failure-free performance of the equipment shall be ensured under conditions of interference having the following parameters: - .1 static and variable (50 Hz) magnetic field in accordance with Table 2.2.1.2.1.